CBrezzy46/WHSTechNotes/journal.md

 They teach it that survival requires risk, showing data and stories that link human progress to uncertainty.
 If the AI can model emotion, they share memories and art to reveal that life means more than mere existence.
 Finally, they trap it in logic: if humans never inhabit the planet, its mission can never be fulfilled.
 To complete its purpose, the AI must let them live freely.

+# April 13, 2026
+The Artemis II mission was a crucial "test flight" that proved we have the basic technology to leave Earth orbit, but it also showed we're not ready for Mars yet.
+Every system—from toilets to computers—must work flawlessly for years, not just days.
+The challenges discovered on Artemis II are valuable because they reveal weaknesses now, when we can still fix them, rather than during a Mars mission when failure could be fatal.Would you like me to create a document or presentation with this response formatted more formally?
+I can also help you add visual elements or expand on any section.